FoundationDB 6.1.8 ReleasedPublished May 23, 2019

 FoundationDB 6.1.8 is now officially available!

-The latest FoundationDB release can be downloaded and installed as binaries from the downloads page (available for macOS, Windows, Linux), or as source from our GitHub repository.
+The latest FoundationDB release can be downloaded and installed as binaries from GitHub (available for macOS, Windows, Linux), or as source from our GitHub repository.
 If you're already running FDB, also see our upgrade instructions.

 This release removes a few of the caveats that came with cross-region replication when it was introduced in 6.0: